onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 We should figure out what system can and should evolve the most and why - we must point to the most meta-incentive layer possible that we could conceive of

 Only a religion would allow people to tell others how to raise their kids

-We need to crowdsource the meaning of life - we need to point to the best possible conception of how to live our lives

 The biggest competitive advantage one could give to our kids is the most beneficial and cooperative meta ideology to grow into - this is the single most important thing to determine - more than country - ideology.
 Everything is downstream from ideology